stochastictalk/nhs_jobs_data/README.md

 # NHS Jobs Data

-This repo contains two things: a web scraper for the NHS Jobs dataset, and an instance of the dataset that this scraper generates.
+This repo contains two things: a web scraper for the NHS Jobs website (http://www.jobs.nhs.uk/), and an instance of the dataset that this scraper generates.

 ## Prerequisite: `conda` virtual environment